 Figure 3.
 Source: Flurry Analytics Blog

-In the first section, I have mentioned chatbots and personal assistants with their different levels of intelligence.
+In the first section, I have mentioned the best chatbots and personal assistants with their different levels of intelligence.
 But there are more ways to distinguish them.
 One way can be the number of users involved into the communication at a particular time.

 Direct messaging and personal assistant bots can be considered as such.
 They offer a single-user, direct communication method.
 A good example should be Facebook at the moment.
 It only allows this form of communication between bot and user.

 They can be more complex.
 The main “problem” that designers have to face is the fact that multiple users can communicate with the bot at the same time.
 While personal bots are limited to one user at a time, some platforms such as Slack implemented the one-to-many method quite well.
 Another way would be the level of depth or purpose.